 What are the grounds for divorce?
 The ending of a marriage in Thailand occurs under 3 conditions such as at death, divorce or an annulment of marriage.
 The grounds for divorce in Thailand is limited to certain conditions.
 Note that to have your marriage annulled has a different set of conditions than a normal divorce.
 See the pages on annulment in Thailand on this website.
 The mutual concern divorce as well as how to get divorce in Thailand is also explained.

 Divorce can occur by mutual consent which is easy and reasonably straightforward which is completed at the Amphur office in Thailand.
 The alternative when the divorce becomes contested, the case will begin at the Family Court in Thailand.

-The grounds for divorce in Thailand is covered under the Civil and Commercial Code of Thailand being Section 1516 of the Act.
+The grounds for divorce in Thailand are covered under the Civil and Commercial Code of Thailand being Section 1516 of the Act.
 You may file for a divorce in Thailand if:

-If you have any questions about the grounds for divorce in Thailand then email us for more information and we will reply with the most cost effective solution for you.
+If you have any questions about the grounds for divorce in Thailand then email us for more information and we will reply with the most cost-effective solution.

 The information contained on our website is for general information only and does not constitute legal advice.